FOMC Meeting: Key Takeaways

 Policy Announcement

-The Federal Open Market Committee (FOMC or the Committee) kept the federal funds rate unchanged at 5.25% – 5.50% for the seventh straight meeting.
-The FOMC stated that “it will not be appropriate to reduce the federal funds target range until inflation moves sustainably toward 2%.”
-The Federal Reserve (Fed) continues reducing its holdings of U.S. Treasury securities and agency mortgage-backed securities, under the updated monthly cap of $25 billion and $35 billion, respectively, that started earlier this month.
+The Federal Open Market Committee (FOMC or the Committee) reduced the federal funds rate by 25 basis points (100 basis points (bps) equal 1%) to 4.50% – 4.75%, continuing with the interest-rate-cutting cycle that started in September.
+The Committee still believes that inflation is moving sustainably toward 2%, and judges that the risks to achieving its employment and inflation goals are roughly in balance.
+The Federal Reserve (Fed) continues reducing its holdings of U.S. Treasury securities and agency mortgage-backed securities, under the updated monthly cap of $25 billion and $35 billion, respectively.

 Stated reasons

-• Recent indicators suggest that economic activity has continued to expand at a solid pace.
-Job gains have remained strong and the unemployment rate has remained low.
-Inflation has eased over the past year but remains elevated.
+- Recent indicators suggest that economic activity has continued to expand at a solid pace.
+Since earlier in the year, labor market conditions have generally eased, and the unemployment rate has moved up but remains low.
+Inflation has made progress toward the Committee’s 2 percent objective but remains somewhat elevated.

 Looking forward